TargusR/confuror-homepage/_pages/en/vendors/regulation.md

 ---
 layout: document_index
 name: sales_reg
-title: Regulation for exhibition and sales, 2021
+title: Regulation for exhibition and sales, 2022
 label: Sales regulation
 description: >-
   If you want to apply for any of our sale or exhibition categories, you should read carefully this regulation to be prepared.
-Last revision April 2021.
+Last revision June 2022.
 lang: en
 featured: false
 category: cat_vendors